watekartejash/The_Spark_Foundation/README.md

 # The_Spark_Foundation

+This repository contains the tasks that I completed while working as an intern for The Sparks Foundation.

+Internship Category - Data Science and Business Analytics Internship Duration - 1 Month ( September-2023 )
+Internship Type - Work from Home
+In this internship, we were provided a total of 8 Tasks and I was able to successfully complete all the 4tasks within the given time-frame.

 # Task 1 ( Prediction Using supervised ML )

 => Predict the percentage of an student based on the no. of study hours.
 This is a simple linear regression task as it involves just 2 variables.